bbcawodu/careadvisors-backend/README.md

     - No changes are made to the database.

 ### Consumer Data Retrieval API
-- To retrieve consumer data stored in the backend, submit a GET request to http://obscure-harbor-6074.herokuapp.com/v1/consumer? with the following optional parameters: "fname", "lname", "email", "id"
+- To retrieve consumer data stored in the backend, submit a GET request to http://obscure-harbor-6074.herokuapp.com/v1/consumers? with the following parameters(at least one required)
+    - A maximum of 20 consumer records with full fields will be returned due to size constraints
+        - The rest are consumer database IDs
+        - Links to pages with the rest of the full records for your query will be given if you request without "page" parameter
-    - "fname" corresponds to first name.
+    - "fname" corresponds to consumer first name.
-    - "lname" corresponds to last name.
+    - "lname" corresponds to consumer last name.
+        - "fname" and "lname" can be given simultaneously as parameters.
+If so, only one value each is permitted.
-    - "email" corresponds to email.
+    - "email" corresponds to consumer email.
-    - "id" corresponds to consumer database id.
+    - "id" corresponds to consumer class database id.
-        - passing "all" as the value will return all consumer
+        - passing "all" as the value will return all staff members
-    - All parameters may have a single or multiple values separated by commas
-    - One parameter is allowed at a time (only "fname" and "lname" can be grouped)
-        - If "fname" and "lname" are given simultaneously as parameters, only one value each is permitted.
+    - "navid" corresponds to staff member class database id.
+(Can be combined with any of the above parameters)
+    - "page" corresponds to the current page of consumer instances to be displayed with full fields.
+        - if this parameter is missing, the first 20 consumer instances will be displayed with full fields.

 - The response will be a JSON document with the following format:
     ```
     {